-Just Films is a collaboration of four organizations in Pittsburgh, Pennsylvania committed to women, girls, gender equity, and social justice: the Chatham University Women’s Institute, New Voices Pittsburgh, the Women and Girls Foundation, and the Women’s Law Project.
+Just Films is a collaboration of six organizations in Pittsburgh, Pennsylvania committed to women, girls, gender equity, and social justice: Black Women’s Policy Center, Chatham University Art & Design Department and Women’s Institute, MomsWork Powered by NCJW Pittsburgh, Women and Girls Foundation, Women’s Law Project, and YWCA Greater Pittsburgh.
 We believe in the power of film to promote conversations about social, political, and economic change.
 We also believe in engaging the community broadly and deeply in dialogue as we pursue equality together.

-We have chosen ten documentaries for this film series covering a wide range of issues – from immigration to human trafficking, trans families, paid leave, and more – designed to educate, inspire, challenge, and move you to action.
+We have chosen documentaries for this film series covering a wide range of issues designed to educate, inspire, challenge, and move you to action.
 Many of these films were made by women, and most will be showing in Pittsburgh for the first time.
 If you have suggestions for films for next year’s series, please send us a note using our contact form.
-(Our selection committee will meet in the spring to determine the line-up for 2017-18.)
+(Our selection committee will meet in the spring to determine the line-up for the following year.)

 The mission of the Women and Girls Foundation is to achieve equality for women and girls, now and for generations to come.
 Our vision is for women and girls in Pennsylvania to have equal access, opportunity, and influence in all aspects of their public and private lives.
 To realize this vision, the organization’s active work is focused on developing the female leaders of tomorrow and advancing women’s rights today.

 The mission of the Women’s Law Project is to create a more just and equitable society by advancing the rights and status of all women throughout their lives.
 To this end, we engage in high-impact litigation, advocacy, and education.